 Today the Texas Academy of Family Physicians maintains its headquarters in Austin, Texas.
 Go to our Contact Us webpage for the TAFP mailing address and other Academy contact information.

 TAFP is governed by a board of directors.
 The board establishes and reviews Academy policy and plans during the TAFP Interim Session, TAFP Annual Session, and at other times throughout the year.
-Members also serve on TAFP committees, commissions, task forces, and sections where they study, analyze, and make informed policy recommendations to the board.
+Members also serve on TAFP committees and councils where they study, analyze, and make informed policy recommendations to the board.

 TAFP tracks and lobbies for legislation impacting family physicians and their patients.
 The Texas Academy of Family Physicians Political Action Committee (TAFPPAC), the political voice of family medicine in Texas, speaks on behalf of Texas family physicians and their patients through grassroots involvement, personal relationships with elected officials, and political campaign participation and contributions.
 TAFPPAC is a non-partisan political action committee that supports candidates who support issues important to family physicians and their patients.